-Since 2013 I have painted dozens of large scale public murals for municipal, non-profit, private, and corporate commissions, and mentored and managed dozens more.
+Since 2013 I have painted over 50 large scale public murals for municipal, non-profit, private, and corporate commissions, and mentored and managed dozens more.
 Murals allow me to work in a variety of styles, from more graphic and abstract, to painterly and representational.
 They provide my artistic practice a gift of diversity and new challenges, opportunities to connect and collaborate with artists, communities, and business owners, the ability to directly brighten the walls of my own community, as well as fresh air and (mostly) sunny days.
-Featured below is a small selection of my public murals, featuring a breadth of styles and concepts.

 This painterly mural features an atmospheric collage of cyanotypes of prairie plants made during an artist residency in the Flint Hills of Kansas – home to the largest intact remnant of tallgrass prairie.
 Cyanotypes, a Victorian photographic technique known for its brilliant Prussian blue color, were used by English botanist Anna Atkins to publish the first book illustrated by photography in 1843, the same time Iowa's prairies began to rapidly fall to Deere's moldboard plow.
 Brush painted and 175’ long, this mural is one half of a pair of murals located in downtown Iowa City, Iowa.